chandan-00/PycharmProjects/README.md

 # PycharmProjects

-A company portal has been created where a person can view the list of all employees
+A company portal has been created using django

+Here a person can view the list of all employees

 User authentication has been used to give access to viewing